ReinhardM-dev/MzChess/MzChess/readme.rst

 Installing
 --------------

-If you’re on Linux and installed using your OS package manager, you should install the binary packages *PyQt5*, *PyQt5.QtChart*, and if available *PyQt5.QtSvg* using the `Linux Package Manager`_.
+If you’re on Linux, you should install the binary packages *PyQt5*, *PyQt5.QtChart*, and - if available - *PyQt5.QtSvg* using the `Linux Package Manager`_ to avoid a compilation of the sources.
 Then, download and install the latest release:

 ::